Royal Rumble (2017): Storylines

 At TLC: Tables, Ladders & Chairs on December 4, 2016, AJ Styles retained the then-WWE World Championship against Dean Ambrose in a Tables, Ladders, and Chairs match.
 On the December 13 episode of SmackDown, Dolph Ziggler defeated Ambrose, The Miz, and Luke Harper in a four-way elimination match to earn a match for the renamed WWE Championship on the December 27 episode.
 On the December 20 episode, however, Baron Corbin confronted Ziggler, calling him undeserving of a title shot and stated that Ziggler only won because he was not there.
 The two then had a match with Ziggler's title shot on the line, but it ended in a double count-out.
 Styles then attacked both Ziggler and Corbin with a chair.
 SmackDown General Manager Daniel Bryan then scheduled a triple threat for the WWE Championship between the three for the December 27 episode.
 That episode, John Cena returned from a near three-month hiatus and challenged the winner for the title at Royal Rumble.
 After Styles retained the WWE Championship, Cena came out, looking ready to fight, but instead congratulated him with a handshake.
-Cena and Styles had a contract signing on the January 3, 2017, episode.
-They were interrupted by Corbin, who claimed that he would win the Royal Rumble match and face the WWE Champion at WrestleMania.
-As Cena prepared to fight Corbin, Styles attacked Cena.
-Cena then defeated Corbin the following week.
-On the January 17 episode, Styles faced The Miz with Cena on commentary.
-The match ended in a no contest after Styles attacked Cena.
-A brawl ensued and Cena delivered an "Attitude Adjustment" to both The Miz and Styles.

 At Roadblock: End of the Line, Charlotte Flair defeated Sasha Banks in overtime of a 30-minute Iron Man match to win her fourth Raw Women's Championship, as well as ending their long feud.
 On the following Raw, Banks, in a knee brace and on a crutch, came to the ring to congratulate Flair but instead was attacked by Nia Jax.
 Later, Flair came out and declared herself to be the greatest female wrestler of all time, but Bayley interrupted Flair, reminding her that Bayley had beaten her twice on previous occasions.
 Bayley then pinned Flair in an impromptu non-title match.
 However, as replays showed that Flair had her shoulder up before the three count, Flair faced Bayley in another non-title match the following week, but this time with Dana Brooke as guest referee, who gave a fast three count to give Flair the victory.
 On the January 2, 2017, episode of Raw, Bayley defeated Jax due to a distraction by Banks to become the number one contender for the Raw Women's Championship at Royal Rumble.
 Backstage the following week, Flair and Jax attacked Bayley and Banks and later defeated them in a tag team match.
 On January 23, after a confrontation between the two, Banks was scheduled to face Jax on the Royal Rumble Kickoff pre-show.